Harmit3/Superpixel-Graphs-on-CIFAR-10-Object-Recognition/README.md

 ## Academic Integrity / AI Usage Statement Template

 AI tools were used to help organize the project explanation, improve wording, and format the README and research paper.
-The experimental design, notebook implementation, results, and final responsibility for the submitted work remain with the student.
-The student should understand all code, methods, and reported results before submission.